 Fax: 020 8658 8694

 This leaflet is designed to supplement the information and advice given to you during your initial interview.
 It also only primarily deals with UNCONTESTED divorces.

 A divorce will ONLY bring an end to your marriage.
 It does not deal with the financial matters which may flow from your marriage.
-On average uncontested divorce proceedings take 4-6 months to conclude and are dealt with in the county court.
+On average uncontested divorce proceedings take 6 months to conclude.

 There is currently only one ground for divorce, which is the irretrievable breakdown of the marriage.
 A Divorce Petition can be presented to the court on the basis of:-

 - Unreasonable behaviour

 - Desertion (for a period of not less than 2 years)

 If you decide to commence divorce proceedings, a divorce Petition will be drafted for you using one of the above facts.
 Your original marriage certificate will be requested as this needs to be filed at the court with your Petition.
 A fee may also be payable depending on your financial circumstances.

 Once the Petition has been drafted, your will be asked to approve the contents and sign it if applicable.
 NO document will be sent to the Court without you being entirely happy with its contents.

 The papers are then sent to the Court for issue.
 The court will serve the papers directly on your spouse together with an Acknowledgement of Service form.